btcven/locha/documentation/EN/chapter_11.md

 ### 11.10.1 Routine for subscribing to network messages.

-The term ```_event_loop``` in the next part of the code refers to the function that executes the code necessary to wait for incoming messages to which you have subscribed.
+The term ```_event_loop``` in the next part of the code refers to the function that executes the necessary code to wait for incoming messages for which you have subscribed.

 We must store the _PID_ of the thread created to use it as an input parameter in the _RIOT-OS_ API, and tell it what thread or process must be executed to wait for incoming _UDP_ messages.